FHSA: Canada’s Tax-Free First Home Savings Account

 It appears that owning pretty much the full range of investments will be available to Canadians within their First Home Savers Account.
 Here’s the decision-making route that I would go:

-1) If I need this money in the next one-to-three years, I’m looking at a place like EQ Bank’s FHSA (assuming they will have one in 2023) and invest in GICs or a high-interest savings account.
+1) If I need this money in the next one-to-three years – and I want to keep things super simple – I’m looking at a place like EQ Bank’s FHSA and invest in GICs or a high-interest savings account.

 3) If you have a 5+ year timeline on buying a house, there is an argument to be made for having exposure to blue chip equities.
-Looking at our best dividend stocks in Canada list is a great place to start if you want super safe stocks with dependable dividend yields.
+Looking at our best dividend stocks in Canada list is a great place to start if you want relatively low volatility stocks with dependable dividend yields.
 That said, “safe stocks” are really only safe over the longer term, because in the short term their value can still fluctuate substantially.

 Our FHSA Now – TFSA Later Top Up Plan ©

-After checking with several Canadian personal finance experts, it looks probable that the best way to save quickly for the First Home Savers Account (assuming you can’t save $8,000 per year starting in 2023) is to creatively use your TFSA.
+After checking with several Canadian personal finance experts, it looks like one of the best ways to quickly save your downpayment (assuming you can’t save $8,000 per year starting in 2023) is to creatively use your TFSA.
 Using these steps should maximize your ability to both save and get into a home as quickly as possible.

 1) You get $8,000 per year in contribution room for your FHSA.

-2) If you can’t save the full $8,000 per year – and you have cash/investments in your TFSA, save what you can, and then take the rest out of your TFSA.
+2) If you can’t save the full $8,000 per year – and you have cash/investments in your TFSA, save what you can ASAP in your FHSA from your paycheques, and then take the rest out of your TFSA to make sure you maximize the FHSA contribution room.
+This step will generate a tax deduction for you AND keep your money growing tax-free just as it did in your TFSA.

 3) Do this in consecutive years until you are ready to purchase your first home.